richb-hanover/wifi-heatmapper/docs/To-Do.md

 ## Questions

-* What's the best gradient for signal strength?
-Linear between -40 and -80 dBm?
-  Emphasize differences between good (-40 to -60?)
-Emphasize the bad?
-  Good rule might be "green or above (yellow, orange, red) is good...
-* I think the magic of this heat map system is that if drawing is not actually to scale it'll still give good "relative strength" info relative to other places on the drawing
-* How to explain the difference between signal strength and throughput rates?
 * Would it improve the heatmap if small dots were placed at the locations of SurveyPoints?
 * What _does_ **Access Point Mappings** do?
 (On macOS, not much, since that info is not available in macOS 15 and above.)
-* The current code runs `runIperfTest()` three times if there was an error.
+* ~~The current code runs `runIperfTest()` three times if there was an error.
 What problem does that solve?
-What caused that enhancement?
+What caused that enhancement?~~ Not any more...
 * Is it important to call `hasValidData()` in wifiScanner.ts?
 What information does that provide - that we can do anything about?

 ## DONE